ma-abdelazem/ma-abdelazem/README.md

 ### 👨‍💻 About Me
 - 🚀 Passionate about building cross-platform apps with **Flutter**
-- 📱 Focused on **clean architecture, state management, and Firebase**
+- 📱 Focused on **clean architecture, state management, BloC and Firebase**
 - 🔧 12+ years of IT experience (System Admin, IT Specialist, Technical Support)
 - 🌍 Based in **Egypt**, open to remote opportunities